syedwshah/social-media-api/README.md

 # social-media-api
-Tech stack for this project: Go, GraphQL, TDD
+Tech stack for this project: Go, GraphQL.
+Project will include TDD